nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Merging.md

 - When changes made in feature branches are complete and ready to be merged into a main branch, such as `main`.
 - When fixes have been made to a previous release and need to be merged back into a feature branch currently under development.

 SmartGit supports all Git merge types.
-Please refer to [Merging in SmartGit](../GUI/Branching/Merge.md) for further details.
+Please refer to [Merging in SmartGit](../GUI/Branch/Merge.md) for further details.

 ## 'Normal' Merge Commit

-A common merging technique is to use the **`git merge`** comamnd, where two or more parent commits (i.e., the last commit on the current branch being merged into, and the last commit from the target branch being merged from) are combined, by creating a new 'merge' commit.
+A common merging technique is to use the `git merge` command, where two or more parent commits (i.e., the last commit on the current branch being merged into, and the last commit from the target branch being merged from) are combined, by creating a new 'merge' commit.
 A merge commit is created when merging with `git merge --no-ff`, or when a fast-forward merge is not possible.

 In the following example, we will merge the `a-branch` into `main` (`>` indicates the HEAD pointer on the main branch)